AaronFeickert/spats/README.md

 # Spats

-This is the LaTeX source of the technical paper for Spats, an extension to the [Spark](https://eprint.iacr.org/2021/1173) transaction protocol supporting confidential assets.
+This is the LaTeX source of the technical paper for Spats, an extension to the [Spark](https://eprint.iacr.org/2021/1173) transaction protocol supporting confidential assets and non-fungible tokens.

 ## Testing